carmenlup/az-204-prep/AZ900Prep/Carmen/Labs/StorageAccount.md

 	a. right ckick on dependecies
 	b. uninstall Microsoft.Extensions.Configuration.UserSecrets
-	b. add Microsoft.Extensions.Hosting package
+	c. add Microsoft.Extensions.Hosting package

 6. Create the host

-		Build the host:
+		// Build the host:
 		var builder = Host.CreateApplicationBuilder(args);

 7. Add User secret to the configuration

 	a.
 Go to Program.cs
 	b.
 Add the secret config to the builder

 			builder.Configuration.AddUserSecrets(Assembly.GetExecutingAssembly(), true);
 			var host = builder.Build();

 8. Get configuration from configuration file and print to the console

 		var storageConnectionString = builder.Configuration.GetConnectionString("MySecretConfiguration");